Drop in wholesale fuel costs gives hope to drivers of pump price relief

 But the price plummeted to 109 US dollars on Wednesday, and remains near that level.

-The drop in wholesale costs has not yet registered with pump prices.
+He went on: “Ironically, motorists rushing to fill up and beat pump price surges the weekend before last may have accelerated pump price rises, as stock turned over faster than normal and higher costs worked their way through to the pump sooner than normal.

+“The squeeze on the finances of families with cars continues but the apocalyptic pump price predictions seem much less likely to happen.”

-Figures from data firm Experian Catalist show the average price of a litre of petrol at UK forecourts on Thursday was 161.1p, up from 159.6p on Wednesday.
+Figures from data firm Experian Catalist show the average price of a litre of petrol at UK forecourts on Thursday was a record 161.1p.

+This is up 5.5p since Sunday, adding £3 to the cost of filling a 55-litre family car.

-Average diesel prices reached a new high of 170.1p per litre on Thursday, up from 167.4p per litre on Wednesday.
+Average diesel prices reached a new high of 170.1p per litre on Thursday.

+The 8.8p increased compared with Sunday’s price means a full tank for a typical 80-litre transit van is £7 more expensive.

+Support is growing for a petition calling for fuel duty and VAT on fuel to be reduced by 40% for two years.

 Register for free to continue reading